belitre/gotpl/README.md

 ## Usage

-Say you have a `template` file like this:
+Say you have a `template.tpl` file like this:

 ```
     {{.first_name}} {{.last_name}} is {{.age}} years old.